qpsolvers/qpsolvers/README.md

-# QP Solvers
+# QP Solvers for Python

-Wrapper around Quadratic Programming (QP) solvers in Python with a unified API.
+Wrapper around Quadratic Programming (QP) solvers in Python, with a unified interface.

 ## Usage